jjsch-dev/esp32-cam-demo/README.md

 ### Software

-The core of camera software is contained in `camera` folder and consists of the following files.
+The core of camera software is contained in `esp32-camera` folder and consists of the following files.

 * [camera.c](components/camera/camera.c) and [include/camera.h](components/camera/include/camera.h) - main file responsible for configuration of ESP32's GPIO, clock, I2S and DMA to interface with camera module.
 Once interface is established, it perfroms camera configuration to then retrieve image and save it in ESP32 memory.
 Access to camera is executed using lower level routines in the following files.